HDFGroup/hdf5/doc/file-locking.md

 mark isn't really that important for understanding the file locking, but since it's entwined with the file locking scheme, we'll cover it in the algorithm below.
-The lower-level details of file lock implementations are described in the appendix, but the semantics are straightfoward: Locks are mandatory unless disabled, always for the entire file, and non-blocking.
+The lower-level details of file lock implementations are described in the appendix, but the semantics are straightforward: Locks are mandatory unless disabled, always for the entire file, and non-blocking.
 They are also not required for SWMR operations and simply exist to help you set up SWMR and prevent dangerous file access.